-Not enough homes are being built in the UK to meet needs, while a small number of volume house-builders deliver quantities of generic housing in chunks as long as the market is booming.
+Not enough homes are being built in the UK to meet needs, while a small number of volume house-builders deliver quantities of generic housing in chunks - as long as the market is booming.

-Carried out in collaboration with the architecture school of the University of Sheffield, our practice-based research project presented a model for how people in the UK might engage collectively in the production of housing and demonstrated that the aspiration of building your own home is not just for the well-off.
+Carried out in collaboration with the School of Architecture at the University of Sheffield, our practice-based research project presented a model for how people in the UK might engage collectively in the production of housing.
+It demonstrated that the aspiration of building your own home is not just for the well-off.

 The outcome was a report, Motivating Custom Build, and an animated website, which provides a rich and lively online resource for people who want to get together and build their own homes.

 Friends of Leather Lane Stars at our first community meeting.

 "When it's like this, it's lovely to be here."

 Shola, one of the market's Rising Stars, has been a trader at Leather Lane Market for 7 years, selling ladies' bags.

 Mario, a Supporting Star, works at the Craft Beer Co. on Leather Lane, serving fine ales and beers to the discerning Leather Lane clientele.